 With that in mind, in February Civic Tech Toronto piloted its first ever workshop, User Research 101.
 The workshop was an introductory overview of human-centered design (HCD) with a focus on user research in particular.
 Human-centered design (HCD) is a process of understanding the people you are designing for by learning directly from them.
 Human-centered design can help you uncover what matters to them, why, and any factors or behaviours to be considered as part of the end solution that’s created.

-and another 70 showed their interest by joining the waiting list.
+We had a terrific response to the announcement of the workshop, thirty-five participants took part and another 70 showed their interest by joining the waiting list.
 Attendees included people from not-for-profit, government and education, among a wide variety of other sectors.
 The introductory workshop was a pilot to gauge community interest in learning about user-centred design, and we heard loud and clear – there is definitely interest and enthusiasm towards the subject.

 Structured in two parts, the first half of the workshop offered an introduction to HCD as well as its benefits.
 The second half of the workshop featured interactive activities that gave attendees an opportunity to work through a mock scenario of user interviews, including how to derive insights that could help in designing more user-centric solutions.